Watch A Sneak Peek At The ‘Vanderpump Rules’ Season Five Reunion [Video]

 The fifth season of Vanderpump Rules is set to go out with a bang.

-According to a new sneak peek, the Vanderpump Rules Season 5 reunion special, which was filmed last month in Los Angeles, will air in three parts beginning on April 3 on Bravo TV.
+According to a new sneak peek, the Vanderpump Rules Season 5 reunion special, which was filmed last month in Los Angeles, will air in three parts beginning April 3 on Bravo TV.

-Following next week’s Season 5 finale, an episode dedicated to the highly anticipated wedding of Katie Maloney and Tom Schwartz, the cast of the hit series, including Jax Taylor, Stassi Schroeder, Kristen Doute, Tom Sandoval, Ariana Madix, Scheana Marie, Lisa Vanderpump and James Kennedy, will be seen reuniting to rehash the issues of the season.
+Following next week’s Season 5 finale, an episode dedicated to the highly anticipated wedding of Katie Maloney and Tom Schwartz, the cast of the hit series, including Jax Taylor, Stassi Schroeder, Kristen Doute, Tom Sandoval, Ariana Madix, Scheana Marie, Lisa Vanderpump, and James Kennedy, will be seen reuniting to rehash the issues of the season.

 On March 22, E!
 News shared the first look at the upcoming special and confirmed guest appearances by Scheana Marie’s estranged husband, Mike Shay, and Lala Kent, who announced she had quit the series midway through filming on Vanderpump Rules Season 5 at the end of last year.